Denise Laurel

-Denise María Sanz Laurel (born September 30, 1987), better known as Denise Laurel, is a Filipino actress and singer.
-She is half-Spanish and half-Filipino.
-She is a granddaughter of former vice president Salvador Laurel and great-granddaughter of former president José P. Laurel on her father's side, while on her mother's side, she is the great-granddaughter of Don Francisco "Paco" Sanz, former governor of Romblon and Palawan and the great-grandniece of former president Manuel Roxas.
-She is best known for playing roles in various ABS-CBN dramas, such as the Precious Hearts Romances series' Midnight Phantom and Kristine, Dahil sa Pag-ibig, Annaliza and most recently Nasaan Ka Nang Kailangan Kita.
+Denise María Sanz Laurel (born September 30, 1987) is a Filipino actress and singer.
+She is of Filipino and Spanish descent.
+She is a granddaughter of former Philippines vice president Salvador Laurel and great-granddaughter of former president José P. Laurel on her father's side, while on her mother's side, she is the great-granddaughter of Don Francisco "Paco" Sanz, former governor of Romblon and Palawan and the great-grandniece of former president Manuel Roxas.
+She is best known for her roles in various ABS-CBN dramas, such as the Precious Hearts Romances series' Midnight Phantom and Kristine, Dahil sa Pag-ibig, Annaliza and most recently Nasaan Ka Nang Kailangan Kita.
 She was also the grand winner of the second season of the Philippine edition of Your Face Sounds Familiar.
-Laurel is a member of Star Magic and is a former GMA Network artist.
+Laurel is a member of Star Magic and is also concurrently a GMA Network artist.

 Personal life

-Laurel is the granddaughter of former Vice President, the late Salvador Laurel and her grandmother Celia Díaz, and the great-granddaughter of former Philippine President, the late José P. Laurel.
+Laurel is the granddaughter of former Philippine Vice President Salvador Laurel and Celia Díaz and the great-granddaughter of former President José P. Laurel.
 She is the youngest daughter of David Laurel and Ruby Sanz.
 She has a son named Alejandro born in 2011.

 Laurel became engaged to professional basketball player Sol Mercado in March 2014.
 However, on October 20, 2016, Laurel announced through her Instagram account that they had ended their relationship.

 Career

-Laurel was discovered by Johnny Manahan in a play produced by Repertory Philippines.
-Luckily, she was given a break to be part of Ang TV 2, and then played Ina Raymundo's daughter in Pangako Sa ‘Yo.
+Laurel started at 6 in a musical theater for Repertory Philippines.
+She was discovered by Johnny Manahan at 9 and was later given a break to be part of Ang TV 2.
+She played Ina Raymundo's daughter in Pangako Sa ‘Yo.

 She then made a name in Singapore when she was part of MTV Asia's Rouge, which was shown all over Asia.
 Among the many who auditioned, she stood out and got the role of a smart lead vocalist named Pat.
 At the age of 16, her experience in working with other nationalities taught her things that helped her improve her craft.
 After a season in Rouge, Laurel decided to concentrate on her local showbiz career.

-After her return to the Philippines, she was part of the teen-oriented show Click, TAPE Inc.'s Walang Hanggan and Leya, and two telefantasyas Mulawin and Encantadia.
+After her return to the Philippines, she was part of the teen-oriented show Click, TAPE Inc.'s Walang Hanggan and Leya, and two telefantasya's Mulawin and Encantadia.